YomnaMohsen/-Coursera-Machine_Learning_Foundation_Case_Study/README.md

-# -Coursera-Machine_Learning_Foundation_Case_Study
-It conatins the programming assignment of coursera course, which done by me in pandas and scikitlearn
+It conatins the  some programming assignments of first two coursers in machine learning specialization on coursera, which done by me in pandas and scikitlearn